 MOD B/18/30#11009

-29 3.2 Administrations* shall endeavour to provide sufficient telecommunication facilities to meet the requirements of and demand for international telecommunication services.
+29 3.2 Member States shall establish policies to meet the requirements of and demand for international telecommunication services, taking into account a sustainable regulatory framework for these services.

 Reasons: This proposal includes Members States as responsible for the establishment of policies and regulation of telecommunications, while also recognizing that is it important from the regulatory point of view that the telecommunication sector is balanced and sustainable.